kalekundert/exmemo/README.rst

 HTML by Sphinx (the same tool that is used to document most python projects) and can either be viewed locally or uploaded to the internet.
-Exmemo also provides commands that let you easily refer to files in different parts of the projects without having to type full paths, and installs a handful of restructured text directives to address some common lad notebook formatting needs.
+Exmemo also provides commands that let you easily refer to files in different parts of the project without having to type full paths, and installs a handful of restructured text directives to address some common lab notebook formatting needs.
 Finally, both exmemo and Sphinx can be heavily extended using python, so you can make your notebook work exactly how you want it to.